 To save energy and water with your dishwasher, read the manual carefully to make sure you’re loading and using the dishwasher properly.
 Scrape dishes, rather than rinsing, to save water.
 Turn off the heated drying cycle to save energy.

-To reduce the heat and UV rays from sunlight through windows and glass doors, apply window film to single pane windows or glass doors.
+To reduce the heat and UV rays from sunlight through windows and glass doors, apply window film to single-pane windows or glass doors.
+You can read our guide to learn the steps for glass door window filming.
 When buying new windows for your home, make sure the glass comes with a clear Low-E coating to block heat and UV rays.